 My natural state is depressed and anxious even though I’m an optimistic go-getter at heart.
 These contradictory sides of my personality tug at my peace of mind on a daily, hourly, minute-by-minute basis.
 Three things keep me sane: writing, cannabis, and exercise, and in that order.
 If I had to, I could live without cannabis and exercise though I’d be miserable.
 If I couldn’t write, I’d be dead.

-I was diagnosed clinically depressed at the age of 25 but have never taken prescription drugs to treat my condition.
-I took Seroxat – prescribed by a psychiatrist – for five days and binned them – against medical advice – because they gave me horrendous headaches if I drank alcohol.
+I was diagnosed clinically depressed at the age of twenty-five but have never taken prescription drugs to treat my condition.
+I took Seroxat – prescribed by a psychiatrist – for five days and binned them against medical advice because they gave me horrendous headaches if I drank alcohol.
 When I took them, I felt the same way I did on MDMA.
 From the first pill, it was clear to me it was a drug, and if I were going to take drugs, I’d take the one I trusted: cannabis.

 However, opting to self-medicate meant that I had no support system for my condition, making it more challenging to deal with.
 Over the next few years I made some really bad decisions that effectively murdered my wellbeing, and propelled me to immigrate to a new country.
-I was on the run with no idea it wasn’t possible to escape me.
+I was on the run with no idea it wasn’t possible to escape ME.
 It would be another ten years before I’d discover the trauma that underpinned my depression, and another five to learn how to treat it.

 I use cannabis to help me get to a place of questioning, and to ask the difficult questions with compassion instead of criticism.
 It helps me look at my hay-wired mind from a different angle, and makes me open to new ideas, things I might not readily understand, as well as the experiences and expertise of others.
 Cannabis softens the blow of remembered pain, letting me hold it without pushing it away, helping me to embrace and learn from it, to trace its path back to abstract sources, and follow its patterns through the course of my life.
 On this podcast, ex-addict Russell Brand talks about addiction as a holding pen that protects a person from life until they’re ready to confront its pain.